Eng-bkm/TaskManager/README.md

 ---

-*"Productivity tools should be invisible - when they demand more attention than your actual work, they've failed."*
+*"if productivity apps demand more attention than your actual work, they've failed."*
 - MyTasker Philosophy